ellenvoegtli/simcity/README.md

 ## HOW TO RUN OUR SYSTEM
   + Using Eclipse :
-  + To run our code, clone our reposity from github into a directory, then import the project into Eclipse:
+  + To run our code, clone our repository from github into a directory, then import the project into Eclipse:
   + Click File -> New -> Other; Under the Java folder, pick "Java Project"
   + Uncheck "Use Default Location" and browse for the location of the cloned repository on your computer.
   + Press finish and the project should be loaded up in Eclipse.